 You'll prevent waste.
-Every baby wearing disposable diapers can generate as much as one ton of landfill waste before age two.
-Overwhelmed?
+Every baby wearing disposable diapers may generate as much as one ton of landfill waste before age two.
+Disposable diapers are a significant percentage of consumer waste and, according to reports from the EPA, represent the third most common consumer item in landfills.

 It's more convenient.
 Today's cloth diapers reflect designs created primarily by parents solving problems.
-In the cloth diaper industry, parents are usually frustrated before they start creating.
-Usually, that means they work until the diaper actually works as advertised.
+In the cloth diaper industry, parents are usually frustrated with their current diapering solution before they start creating new products.
+Often, their final product is significantly better than the product they were currently using.
+This is entirely true when comparing cloth diaper functionality to disposable diaper use.
+Cloth diapers are more convenient simply because they work SO much better than the alternative.

 - Out of diapers again?
-When you buy cloth diapers, your diapers are always available
+When you buy cloth diapers, your diapers are always available.
+Just wash and go.

 - Disposable diapers are the third most common consumer product in landfills today.